 Deichtorhallen

-10 interesting facts and information about the Deichtorhallen.
+10 interesting data and facts about the Deichtorhallen.

-• The halls were built between 1911 and 1914 as wholesale market halls.
+• The halls were built between 1911 and 1914 as large market halls.

-• There are two separate exhibition areas: the House of Photography and the Hall for Contemporary Art.
+• There are two independent exhibition areas: the House of Photography and the Hall for Contemporary Art.

-• The focus of the exhibitions is on contemporary art and international photography.
+• The focus of the exhibition is on contemporary art and international photography.

-• The Deichtorhallen are among the largest exhibition houses of this kind in Europe.
+• The Deichtorhallen are among the largest exhibition spaces of this kind in Europe.

-• The light-filled steel-glass construction is a listed monument.
+• The light-filled steel and glass structure is a listed building.

-• Since 1989, the halls have served the art – the renovation was accompanied by artists and architects.
+• Since 1989, the halls have been dedicated to art – the renovation was accompanied by artists and architects.

 • The Falckenberg Collection (Harburg) has been complementing the program since 2011.